app-sre/unleash/README.md

 User validation:

 - `ORG`: The Github organization users have to be member of.
-- `TEAM`: The Github organization team users have to be member of.
+- `TEAM`: The Github organization team users have to be member of to be admin in Unleash
+- `READ_ONLY_TEAM`: The Github organization team users have to be member of to have read only access to Unleash

 Database: